These Money Bag Dumplings are a feast for the eyes and palate. They are made gluten free using translucent rice wrappers and napa cabbage.

 Apart from exchanging glances with the local boys, there was also the custom for these girls to toss oranges into the ocean as they make their wish for a good match in the future.
 An urban legend has it that some of the more adventurous guys actually wade out into the ocean to collect the oranges either for eating or audaciously claim the hand of the maiden to toss it.
 I suppose if there is a will, there is way.
 This custom continues to this day in the city of Penang.

 Dumplings are usually made with pot sticker or wonton wrappers, easily purchased at the Asian grocery stores.
-These wrappers are made of wheat flour.
+These are wheat flour wrappers.
 For a gluten-free option, I use Vietnamese rice wrappers instead.
 They are more delicate and not as sturdy but they do give a nice translucent appearance to the dumplings.
-They hold up pretty well in smaller dumplings but larger ones like these should be handled gently.
+They hold up pretty well in smaller dumplings but one has to handle larger dumplings like these gently.
 Small tears in the wrapping will not be visible once the dumpling is immersed in the soup.
 Dumplings wrapped in rice wrappers should first be steamed so that the wrapper stays with the filling.
 Cooking them directly in the soup causes the wrapper to unravel.

 Another gluten-free option is to use Napa cabbage as a wrapper.
 The amount of filling in the recipe below is sufficient for either 4 large Money Bag Dumplings or 8 small Cabbage Rolls.
 Please double the filling if you intend to do both.